 - 1. Are eligible for publicly funded substance abuse and mental health services pursuant to s.
 394.674, F.S.; including persons meeting all other eligibility criteria who are under insured. - 2.
 Meet criteria for a substance use disorder; - 3.
-Have at least one child between the ages of 0 and 10 years old; and - 4.
 At the time of referral to FIT: - a.
-A child in the family has been determined to be "unsafe" and in need of child welfare case management and placed in-home or out-of-home; - b.
-For children in out of home care, the family must have a child welfare case management plan with the permanency goal of reunification, or a concurrent case plan that includes reunification as a permanency goal; and - c.
+A child in the family has been determined to be "unsafe" with a priority given to families with children 0-10 years old, - b.
+For children in out of home care, the family must have a child welfare case management plan with the permanency goal of reunification, or a concurrent case plan that includes reunification as a permanency goal, and - c.
 The eligible parent(s)/guardians are willing to participate in the FIT Program or the parent is court ordered to participate in FIT services.
 In either case, enhanced efforts to engage and retain the caregiver(s) in treatment are expected as a critical element of the FIT program.